 - Each batch of RNA is quality tested to evaluate purity (absorbance).
 OTB strives to provide RNA free of DNA, protein, organic compounds and salt contamination.
 Per OTB standards and international best practices, the A260/A280 of extracted RNA must be between 1.9 and 2.1;

-- RNA integrity can be evaluated on request.
-This is measured using Agilent Bioanalyser technologies to assign a RIN score.
+- RNA integrity (RIN score) can be evaluated on request.

 - DNA extraction from buffy coat mononucleocytes and formalin-fixed paraffin-embedded tissue: